PatonaIM/BMAD_SIEG/docs/prd.md

 - Detailed system architecture diagram showing all components and integrations
 - Database schema design with all tables, relationships, and indexes
 - API contract specifications for all endpoints
-- Azure Speech Services integration architecture
+- OpenAI Speech Services integration architecture (Whisper + TTS)
-- WebRTC audio streaming implementation design
+- Provider abstraction layer for future Azure/GCP migration
+- Audio processing pipeline (backend-processed for security)
 - Security architecture and data flow diagrams
 - Deployment architecture for development, staging, and production environments
-- Cost estimation for OpenAI and Azure services at pilot scale (500 interviews/month)
+- Cost estimation for OpenAI services at pilot scale (500 interviews/month)

 **Command to initiate:** Load PRD and begin architecture mode using this document as input foundation.